History of Alan Huss in Timeline

 Alan Huss

-Alan Huss is an American basketball coach currently serving as an assistant coach for the Creighton Bluejays.
-Prior to this role, he was the head coach at High Point University from 2023 to 2024.
-His career demonstrates experience in both head coaching and assistant coaching positions within collegiate basketball.
+Alan Huss is an American basketball coach, currently serving as the head coach for the Creighton Bluejays men's basketball team.
+Prior to his role at Creighton, he was the head coach at High Point University from 2023 to 2024.
+This marks him as a notable figure in collegiate basketball.

 On January 15, 1979, Alan Huss was born.
 He is an American basketball coach.